cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 - It helps you in the understanding of the lineage of your business-critical data.

+- The Data Dictionary allows you to standarize column names and definitions across datasets.

 **Blends Metadata Analytics and Integrations**

 - See how your datasets are being created, accessed, and processed.